 - 1/2 cup corn fresh, frozen or canned

 - 2 pounds of (1 kg) potatoes

 - 2 tbsp vegan butter OR vegetable oil (or use plant-based milk if oil-free)

-- Peel and chop potatoes, transfer them to a pot with salted water and bring to a boil.
-Cook on medium heat for about 15 minutes or until tender, drain.
+- Peel and chop the potatoes, transfer them to a pot with salted water and bring to a boil.
+Cook on medium heat for about 15 minutes or until tender, then drain.

-Spoon the lentil mixture into a baking dish (I used a square 9" baker).
-Spoon the mashed potatoes over the lentil mixture.
+- Spoon the lentil mixture into a baking dish (e.g. square 9" pan).
+Spoon the mashed potatoes over the lentil mixture and spread it evenly.

 - Garnish with fresh herbs and enjoy!